Teams, tales and tips – a guide to the local game

 Hove FC, meanwhile, played in the Sussex County League before becoming Hove United in 1950 – for one season in the Metropolitan & District League.

 In more recent times, Whitehawk FC came from the Sussex County League in 2010 to put in a creditable challenge for a place in the fifth-flight National League in 2016.
-On the way, the Hawks of East Brighton, their Enclosed Ground set between the Downs and the Marina, attracted a crowd of noisy ultras and gained nationwide fame with an FA Cup run in December 2015.
+On the way, the Hawks of East Brighton, their McLaren Enclosed Ground set between the Downs and the Marina, attracted a crowd of noisy ultras and gained nationwide fame with an FA Cup run in December 2015.

 Now back in the Isthmian League, the club maintains a demonstrable anti-racist and anti-homophobic approach, part of a growing European movement.

-Currently in the same Isthmian League, Lewes FC played in the fifth-flight Conference in 2008-09 and reached the first round of the FA Cup the season before.
+Currently in the same Isthmian League Premier, Lewes FC played in the fifth-flight Conference in 2008-09 and reached the first round of the FA Cup the season before.
 The community-owned Rooks made the news when they converted a row of beach huts as executive boxes at their quaint Dripping Pan ground close to Lewes station.

 The club also earned considerable attention for its policy of paying its women’s team as much as its men, a first in the professional or semi-pro game in England.
 In March 2023, they attracted a crowd of 2,800 to the Dripping Pan for the visit of Manchester United in the FA Cup quarter-finals.
 After six seasons in the second-tier Championship, Lewes dropped down to the National League in 2024.